investindex/Psychology/README.md

 ## Mistakes made when exiting investments

-In my view, there are three rational reasons for a passive investor to exit a position:
+In my view, there are only about four rational reasons for a passive investor to exit a position:

 * You need to liquidate your investments to spend the money in the near future.